NicolaIsotta/jsfbench/README.md

 5) open the ./application.jmx via JMeter
 6) run it once for a warmup
 7) clean the results
-8) run again and see the results under Test Plan/Thread Group/Aggregate Grapp
+8) run again and see the results under Test Plan/Thread Group/Aggregate Graph